iloveyii/c-tut/README.md

   * The important point is that each bucket (location) in the figure above has address (as it is RAM)
   * The bucket (memory location) where x is stored has address `0802` and ptr is point it.
   * This location can be accessed by two ways, using `x` or pointer `ptr` which is equal to `&x`
+  * At the same time we can save the address of (bucket) ptr as well like `ìnt **ptr2`

+  * To access the content in bucket where ptr is pointing to use content operator `*ptr`
+  * To access the content in bucket where ptr2 is pointing to use content operator `*ptr2`
+  * To access the content where ptr2 is pointing, and then where that value (address) is pointing to `**ptr2`, this is also called double indirection.
+  * As we said in the start of this section that there are two types of buckets, hence if we try to save address of memory location we need to use address operator `&` and to declare such variable its must have star like `int* ptr`

 ## Array pointer